FraPorta/exp_assignment3/README.md

 # Assignment 3 Experimental Robotics

 ## Introduction
-This architecture is intended to spawn a robot in a simulated environment, where a human and a ball are spawned too, and make it follow three different behaviours: Normal, Sleep and Play.
-The dummy human present on the map represents the user who controls the movements of the ball in the environment (which is in reality done by a software component of the architecture).
+This architecture is intended to spawn a wheeled robot in a simulated environment composed by six rooms, divided by walls.
+In each room there is a coloured ball, used by the robot to identify its position in the house.
+The robot behaviour is controlled using a finite state machine, that has four states (Normal, Sleep, Play, Find) and two substates (Track Normal and Track Find).
+The objective of the robot is to map the entire environment, identify all the six rooms and store their position.
+The sensors equipped by the robot are a Camera and a Laser Scan.

 ## Software architecture and state diagram
 ### Architecture